skilld-labs/trino-odbc/docs/markdown/setup/powerbi-connector-setup/powerbi_overview.md

 # Power BI Overview

-There are four methods for connecting Power BI to Amazon Timestream.
+There are four methods for connecting Power BI to Amazon Trino.

 1. [Power BI Desktop - ODBC](../microsoft-power-bi.md).
 Supports `AWS Profile`, `AWS IAM Credentials`, `Azure AD` and `Okta` authentication.
 ODBC data source must be created.
 Data is imported and must be refreshed for updates.
 2. [Power BI Desktop - Custom Connector - Import Mode](./powerbi_custom_connector_import.md).
 Supports `AWS Profile` and `AWS IAM Credentials` only.
 ODBC data sources do not need to be created.
 Data is imported and must be refreshed for updates.